Augustinus Bader The Face Oil

 Cosmic Glow Facial Oil is also formulated with a number of plant and seed oils, such as camellia, baobab, amla, sesame, and marula, and is suitable for normal, oily, combination, and dry skin types.
 While that list doesn’t include sensitive, it isn’t formulated with any added fragrance, so it isn’t irritating.
 Price-wise, Cosmic Glow Oil is still an investment, ringing in at $108 for a one-ounce jar, but it’s a bit more attainable.
 However, it doesn’t offer the purported regenerative qualities of The Face Oil, so choosing between the two depends on what long-term benefits you’re looking for.

-Honestly, this might be my new favorite oil—and I’ve tried many.
+Honestly, Augustinus Bader's The Face Oil is my new favorite oil—and I’ve tried many.
 It’s deeply hydrating without ever feeling greasy, and leaves my skin smooth, supple, and radiant.
 The only reason it didn’t get a perfect five stars from me is the price point, which I think makes it unattainable for most.
 But, if you’re a fan of decadent, high-tech formulas, this is the oil for you.